dolev146/Ex1_OOP/README.md

 # Ex1_OOP
- ## This project deals with the design of a smart elevator, which receives all the required input in advance, and should incorporate elevators for call in the most optimal way, so that the average waiting time will be minimal. :elevator:
+ ## This project deals with the design of a smart elevator, which receives all the required input in advance, and should incorporate elevators for call in the most optimal way, so that the average waiting time will be minimal.

   ## bibliography: